Wrong reason code? Missing evidence?

 Charge you didn't authorize

 Fraud-related.
-Some of the strongest consumer protections — zero liability under Visa/MC.
+Consumer protections include zero-liability rules under Visa/MC.
 Act within 60–120 days.

-Recognize your situation?Tell us what happened and we'll identify your exact dispute rights in under 5 minutes.
+Recognize your situation?Tell us what happened and we'll help you identify your dispute rights in under 5 minutes.

 Common questions